2020 Lutsk hostage crisis: Negotiations

 At approximately 9:46 pm, Kryvosh got off the bus with his arms outstretched and waited for about a minute before three people approached him and arrested him without resistance from Kryvosh.
 After that, the special forces advanced in an assault on the bus, using an armored personnel carrier and flash-noise grenades.
 All of hostages were freed during the police assault after hours of negotiations, and Kryvosh was arrested.
 All the hostages are said to be unharmed.
 Deputy of Interior Minister Anton Herashchenko explained that the assault was carried out because police didn't know whether Kryvosh would do anything else.

 Immediate aftermath

 Arsen Avakov reported that the accomplice of the perpetrator was arrested in Kharkiv.

 On the night of 21–22 July, criminologists began to work at the crime scene.

 The Guardian reports the following consequence:

 Late on Tuesday [July 21], the Ukrainian interior minister, Arsen Avakov, said: “The film … is a good one.
 And you don’t have to be so screwed up and cause such a horror for the whole country – you can watch it without that.”

 On 24 July, a court in Kharkiv took into custody a possible accomplice of Kryvosh, Dmytro Mykhaylenko.
 He was arrested for two months on bail of ₴175,000.

 Investigation

 After the arrest of the perpetrator, he was charged under four articles of the Criminal Code: taking hostages, illegal handling of weapons, encroachment on the life of a law enforcement officer, and terrorist act.
+As the judge read out the 13-year sentence, Kryvosh threw a piece of soap at him.